AlAstapchyk/top-task-frontend/README.md

 # Top Task Front-end

-Top Task is a web application for task management based on the react library.
+Top Task is a web application for task management based on the React library, powered by Vite.

-The application is available at the link address: https://toptask.netlify.app/top-tasks/all-tasks
+The application is available at the link address: https://toptask.netlify.app/all-tasks

 The current view of the app is shown in the screenshot below: